Quadrivium: Modern usage

-In modern applications of the liberal arts as curriculum in colleges or universities, the quadrivium may be considered to be the study of number and its relationship to space or time: arithmetic being pure number, geometry number in space, music number in time, and astronomy number in space and time.
+In modern applications of the liberal arts as curriculum in colleges or universities, the quadrivium has been considered by many to be the study of number and its relationship to space or time: arithmetic being pure number, geometry number in space, music number in time, and astronomy number in space and time.
 Morris Kline classified the four elements of the quadrivium as pure (arithmetic), stationary (geometry), moving (astronomy), and applied (music) number.

-This schema is sometimes referred to as "classical education", but it is more accurately a development of the 12th- and 13th-century Renaissance with recovered classical elements, rather than an organic growth from the educational systems of antiquity.
-The term continues to be used by the classical education movement and at the independent Oundle School, in the United Kingdom.
+The term continues to be used by the classical education movement, and explicitly at the independent Oundle School, in the United Kingdom.